carenwaks/superheroes-code/README.md

 - A `HeroPower` belongs to a `Hero` and belongs to a `Power`

-Start by creating the models and migrations for the following database tables:

-Add any code needed in the model files to establish the relationships.

-Then, run the migrations

-You are welcome to generate your own seed data to test the application.

 ## Validations ##
 Add validations to the `HeroPower` model: